disadone/NailMonkey/README.md

 - Atlas (D99 is already embedded in the program)

 # Example
-the example file is taken from [PRIME-MRM](https://osf.io/mhgs8) dataset Newcastle_prime-mrm/0000001/session_1/anat_1/.
+The example file is taken from [PRIME-MRM](https://osf.io/mhgs8) dataset Newcastle_prime-mrm/0000001/session_1/anat_1/.

 The `DICOM` images should be transformed into nii file first.
 If you are using Ubuntu, you can use `dcm2nii` to do the job.